dereuromark/cakephp-codesniffer/README.md

 - Run it on view files (careful, its only intended to work with PHP class files) with `-e ctp`.
 - Run only specific sniffs with `--sniffs=...`.

-If you want to display all available standards, run
+To display all available standards, run
 ```bash
 	cake CodeSniffer.Cs standards
  ```

-If you want to compare two sniffs, use
+To compare two sniffs, use
 ```bash
 	cake CodeSniffer.Cs compare [first] [second]
  ```